pdebuyl/euroscipy_document/program.rst

 Contributed talks, posters and lightning talks
 ==============================================

 The conference gathered many replies after the call for contributions.
-15 abstracts were selected for oral presentations and 33 for poster presentations.
+Fifteen abstracts were selected for oral presentations and thirty three for poster presentations.
+The posters can be presented in one slide during the talk session.
+On saturday, a dedicated poster session takes place with enough time for the participants to discuss.

-As it is customary in many computing conferences, an oral session was devoted to lightning talks: participants register on site to present results, solutions or ideas in a short time.
+As it is customary in many computing conferences, an oral session is devoted to lightning talks: participants register on site to present results, solutions or ideas in a short time.
+This session is very much appreciated because of the original contributions it brings and because of its lively character.